ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * the ability to control reliability, which messages to retransmit when there is packet loss, and how best to make use of the data that arrived;
 * the ability to automatically assign messages and connections to underlying transport connections to utilize multi-streaming and pooled connections.

 Allowing applications to interact with messages is backwards-compatible with existing protocols and APIs because it does not change the wire format of any protocol.
 Instead, it provides the Protocol Stack with additional information to allow it to make better use of modern transport services, while simplifying the application's role in parsing data.
-For protocols that natively use a streaming abstraction, framers ({{datatransfer}}) bridge the gap between the two abstractions.
+For protocols that inherently use a streaming abstraction, framers ({{datatransfer}}) bridge the gap between the two abstractions.

 ## Flexible Implementation